-Charles E. Binkley, MD, joined the Markkula Center as the director of bioethics after 14 years as a practicing hepatobiliary and pancreas surgeon and physician leader in bioethics.
+Charles E. Binkley, MD, joined the Markkula Center as the director of bioethics, and later bioethics fellow, after 14 years as a practicing hepatobiliary and pancreas surgeon and physician leader in bioethics.
 After completing his undergraduate degree in Classics and Philosophy at St. Meinrad Seminary, Dr. Binkley attended Georgetown University School of Medicine, graduating magna cum laude.
 He completed his surgery residency at the University of Michigan, spending two years as an NIH-sponsored Gastrointestinal Surgery Fellow.
 During his fellowship, his research focused on the molecular genetics of pancreatic cancer, particularly differential gene expression in malignant pancreatic cells.

 After completing his surgical training, Dr. Binkley joined the Permanente Medical Group.
 At Kaiser Permanente in San Francisco he was Chairman of the Medical Center Ethics Committee, President of the Professional Staff, and Chief of Inpatient Quality.
 Dr. Binkley led the clinical ethics consultation service at the San Francisco Medical Center and contributed to ethics policy development and implementation on the state and regional levels.
 He has been an invited speaker at medical centers and hospitals in the United States and internationally, and acted as an ethics consultant to the American Gastroenterological Association.